replicatedhq/kURL/CONTRIBUTING.md

 ## Documentation

-If you would like to contribute with the docs published in https://kurl.sh/docs/introduction/ then, see that they are built from the repository [replicatedhq/kurl.sh](https://github.com/replicatedhq/kurl.sh).
+For contributions to the kURL documentation published at https://kurl.sh/docs/introduction/, see the source repository at [replicatedhq/kurl.sh](https://github.com/replicatedhq/kurl.sh).

 ## FAQ